Transcript: Airborne MRSA

 In this study, showing widespread and pervasive staph bacteria contamination of the U.S. meat supply this year—or at least in turkey, pork, chicken, and beef.

 This is the scariest column.
 Oxacillin, which is in the same class as methicillin.
-These were of MRSA, methicillin resistant staph areaus, now killing more Americans than AIDS every year in the United States and now found in our retail meat supply.
+These were of MRSA, methicillin-resistant Staph aureus, now killing more Americans than AIDS every year in the United States—and now found in our retail meat supply.

-And indeed, testing the workers, those working in confinement operations has a higher prevalence of MRSA in their nostrils.
-They weren’t necessarily picking their nose.
-Airborne MRSA was found floating around even outside confinement buildings.
+And indeed, testing the workers, those working in confinement operations had a higher prevalence of MRSA in their nostrils.
+But they weren’t necessarily picking their nose.
+Airborne MRSA was found floating around, even outside the confinement buildings.
 Because of this, concern has arisen about MRSA as a potential environmental and public health hazard.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.